An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Preservation of log-concavity

-Notice that for the case $\frac{dc_t}{dt} = -c_t^2 - b^2$, the ODE has no stable fixed point, and continues decreasing to $-\infty$ as $t \rightarrow \infty$, consistent with the findings of \cite{Kolesnikov2001} that the W flow does not preserve strong log-concavity uniformly in time (aside from the Ornstein-Ulenbeck flow).
-We will then focus on characterising the time horizon over which strong convexity is preserved.
-Integrating both sides of the ODE and assuming $-c_t^2 + b^2 \neq 0$ for all $t$ yields
+Notice that for the case $\frac{dc_s}{ds} = -c_s^2 - b^2$, the ODE has no stable fixed point, and continues decreasing to $-\infty$ as $t \rightarrow \infty$.
+For this case, we focus on characterising the time horizon over which strong convexity is preserved.
+Integrating both sides of \eqref{eq:logconcWode} yields